Special Olympics athletes are the true leaders of our movement.

 Other Sports Offered

 While some areas have athletes who train and compete in these sports, that doesn't mean an official SOMO competition is held.
 Some athletes train and compete as individuals on their own, while others may travel to neighboring states for competition.
-The areas that "offer" these sports can put you in contact with local teams that train in them.
+The areas that offer these sports can put you in contact with local teams that train in them.
 Click their links below to contact your area office.
 If you want to start one of these sports in your area, contact your area staff.

 If you'd like to start a new sport that isn't listed, let us know.